2600hz/make-busy/README.md

 ## About

 MakeBusy is a functional test suite for Kazoo.
-It works by creating test accounts in specified Kazoo cluster using Kazoo HTTP REST API and performing test calls to Kazoo cluster with separate automated FreeSWITCH instances.
+It works by creating test accounts in a specified Kazoo cluster using the Kazoo HTTP REST API and performing test calls to the Kazoo cluster with separate automated FreeSWITCH instances.
 Kazoo entities are used to store arbitrary information required for testing and generation of FreeSWITCH configuration.

 ## Requirements

-Makebusy makes extensive use of FreeSWITCH ESL and requires the use of the esl php module
+MakeBusy makes extensive use of FreeSWITCH ESL and requires the use of the esl php module

-check https://github.com/lazedo/freeswitch-php-esl for HowTo install
+check https://github.com/lazedo/freeswitch-php-esl for How-To install

 ## Easy Start